Search

 In addition, while some Islamic democracies ban alcohol outright, as it is against the religion, other governments allow the individual to choose whether to trangress Islam themselves.
 In these instances, while the act will be considered wrong by strict Muslims, the penalty is seen to be a spiritual not a worldly one.

 Many of the states of the former Soviet Union, including Russia have significant Muslim populations.
 They are mainly concentrated in the south of the region, to the east of the Black Sea.
-The democratic status of many of these states, such as Ukraine and those in Central Asia, is very controversial, and the Soviet Union itself was also officially an atheist state (although it made some concessions in Central Asia after the Basmachi rebellion).
-The resurgence of Islam, the break up of the Soviet Union and the attempts to introduce democracy all occurred within the same few years, and represented a huge, and not always peaceful, upheaval.
+The democratic status of many of these states, such as the Ukraine and those in Central Asia, is very controversial, and the Soviet Union itself was also officially an atheist state.
+The resurgence of Islam, the break up of the Soviet Union and the attempts to introduce democracy all occurred within the same few years, and represented a huge upheaval, and not always a peaceful one.

 Russia's wars in majority Muslim Chechnya and Afghanistan have also strained relations in both Russia, and the other former Soviet states where there are significant Russian minorities.
 In some of the states, democracy has been seen as a western import, and has fallen to the same post-Soviet backlash as Communism has.